bofm/sublime-a-file-icon/README.md

 * Rename all your icons to match [these ones][icons].
 * Add `.st-file-icons` file to the root of your theme (this is how we check if the theme is **supported**).

-Also see [MIGRATION.md][migration].
-It contains a list of tasks that you have to follow to support the next version of `zz File Icons`.

 ### How It Works

 In simple terms, `zz File Icons` does the following: